OZmanSuliman/cryptocurrencies/README.md

 ## CI/CD
 Using fastlane and Github Actions, pipeline runs on one of the 3 environments depending on the destination branch.

+## Multi Orientation
+The app provide Landscape and portrait modes

 ## Todo